BohdanBezushka/wherearewegoing/README.md

 * As a Business Owner, I can use the Admin interface to add, update, view and delete festivals so that I can populate the online shop.
 * As a Business Owner, I can add a festival via the UI, so that I can add new items to my store.
 * As a Business Owner, I can edit/update a festival via the UI, so that I can change the festival price, description, image and other festival criteria.
-* As a Business Owner, I can delete a festival via the UI, so that remove festivals that are no longer on sale.
+* As a Business Owner, I can delete a festival via the UI, so that I remove festivals that are no longer on sale.
 * As a Business Owner, I can access and review the complete sales history within the Django admin panel, ensuring a comprehensive overview of all past transactions and sales activities.
 * As a Business Owner, I can view, add, delete, and modify festivals in the Django admin panel.
+* As a Business Owner, I can have a database of users' questions and issues.
 * As a Business Owner, I can have my Business Facebook page linked with my website, so that I can connect and interact with my customers directly and potentially extend my reach through posts and other content creation.

 **As a Developer:**
 * As a developer, I can add functionality with the plus (+) and minus (-) buttons to the quantity selector, so that the user has a better experience adding products to their basket on mobile.
 * As a developer, I can make sure that customers can confidently provide the information required safely and securely so that they can have a positive experience on the site.
-* As a Developer, I can add metadata, a sitemap and robots.txt file, so that the website can be found and ranked by search engines.
+* As a Developer, I can add metadata, a sitemap and a robots.txt file, so that the website can be found and ranked by search engines.
 * As a Developer, I can build custom error pages, so that the user remains on the site and has a way to get back to the homepage or access navigation.

 [Back to Top](#table-of-contents)